Understanding tRPC using Next.js

 and a dynamic route inside it [trpc].ts

-Inside this file, you create your root router (appRouter
+Inside this file, create your root router (appRouter

-) and defined the endpoints, similar to REST
+) and define the endpoints, similar to REST endpoints:

 import { initTRPC } from "@trpc/server";